rieck/siggi/README.md

         C --> A:  1     C --> A = 10       11:  2

 The first two subgraphs collide on the dimension `01` due to the small hash size.
-Siggie implements a simple technique form the paper by Weinberger to et al. to slightly alleviate this problem.
+Siggi implements a simple technique form the paper by Weinberger to et al. to slightly alleviate this problem.
 One bit of the hash value is used to assign a sign to the values stored in the corresponding dimension.
 For example, we can use the omitted third